designer-coderajay/designer-coderajay/README.md

 The project that came out of a direct question: *can we tell, causally, which parts of GPT-2 drove a specific prediction?*

-- Built a causal circuit discovery engine that answers that question in **1.2s on CPU using 3 forward passes** — 37× faster than the ACDC baseline
+- Built a causal circuit discovery engine that answers that question in **1.2s on CPU using 3 forward passes**, 37× faster than the ACDC baseline
 - Quantified **r = 0.009** correlation between model confidence and internal reasoning faithfulness, a result with direct implications for EU AI Act compliance
-- Automated generation of all **9 required EU AI Act Annex IV sections** from a single function call — structured JSON output ready for GRC system import
+- Automated generation of all **9 required EU AI Act Annex IV sections** from a single function call.
+Structured JSON output ready for GRC system import
 - Published on **[arXiv (2603.09988)](https://arxiv.org/abs/2603.09988)**, deployed a live **Hugging Face demo**, and shipped to **PyPI** with a CLI + 76 automated tests

 > Compliance teams can audit any model in under a minute with zero infrastructure setup.